fmatthew5876/stdcxx-bitset/proposal/draft.md

 The proposal enhances `std::bitset` by adding a new template parameter which allows the programmer to control the size and alignment of the underlying representation.
-It also provides guidance to implementors for how to implement `std::bitset<N>`.

 This proposal is aimed for a C++ Technical Specification.